Unidentified decedent

 Example of a poster detailing information about four unidentified victims, all of whom have since been identified as: Tammy Alexander, Tammy Terrell, Sherri Jarvis, and Marcia King.

 Unidentified decedent, or unidentified person (also abbreviated as UID or UP), is a corpse of a person whose identity cannot be established by police and medical examiners.
 In many cases, it is several years before the identities of some UIDs are found, while in some cases, they are never identified.
 A UID may remain unidentified due to lack of evidence as well as absence of personal identification such as a driver's license.
 Where the remains have deteriorated or been mutilated to the point that the body is not easily recognized, a UID's face may be reconstructed to show what they had looked like before death.
-UIDs are often referred to by the placeholder names "John Doe" or "Jane Doe".
-In a database maintained by the Ontario Provincial Police, 371 unidentified decedents were found between 1964 and 2015.
+In the Anglosphere, UIDs are often referred to by the placeholder names "John Doe" or "Jane Doe".

 Causes

 There were approximately 14,000 UIDs in the United States as of 2023.
 A body may go unidentified due to death in a state where the person was unrecorded, in an advanced state of decomposition, or with major facial injuries.
 In many cases in the United States, teenagers with a history of running away would be removed from missing person files when they would turn 18, thus eliminating potential matches with existing unidentified person listings.
+In a database maintained by the Ontario Provincial Police, 371 unidentified decedents were found between 1964 and 2015.